Non-exhaustive list of issues that need to be addressed in Australia…

 > Withdraw Australia from membership of the United Nations.

-The United Nations is controlled by the Rothschilds-led synagogue of Satan and is intended to be the world government that the synagogue of Satan is seeking to establish on earth, ruling over all countries in the world.
+The United Nations is controlled by the Rothschilds-led synagogue of Satan and is intended by the synagogue of Satan to be the world government that the synagogue of Satan is seeking to establish on earth, ruling over all countries in the world.

 The United Nations, its World Meteorological Organization (WMO) and the Intergovernmental Panel on Climate Change (IPCC), that is part of the WMO, are responsible for the fraud of ‘carbon dioxide-driven climate change’.